Becoming a sanctuary state could help California protect its economy, too

 Related: What sanctuary cities stand to lose

-The state of California expects to receive $107 billion from the federal government in the upcoming fiscal year, about $20 billion of which is earmarked for local law enforcement, said H.D.
+The state of California expects to receive $107 billion from the federal government in the upcoming fiscal year, about $20 million of which is earmarked for local law enforcement, said H.D.
 Palmer, spokesman for the California Department of Finance.

 "Even though that figure is fairly small relative to the overall budget, they are important funds to these communities," Palmer said.